MarcEscandell/ALPypeRL/docs/CommonIssues.rst

 * Action space missmatch.
 * Evaluation server is not running.
 * You didn't randomize your AnyLogic simulation model.
+* You get a `ClassCastException` when running the example models.

 If you face an issue that doesn't appear in this list and are unable to solve it, feel free to raise it `here <https://github.com/users/MarcEscandell/projects/1/views/2>`_ as others might benefit from it.